TimPietrusky/atelier/docs/conventions.md

 - Do reset node statuses before runs and update status during execution.
 - Do store originals in OPFS or via FS Access and reference them with `AssetRef`.
 - Do control DropdownMenu state explicitly; close it before opening dialogs to avoid lingering `pointer-events: none` on body.
-- Do use `queueMicrotask` for deferred state updates when needed.
+- Do use `queueMicrotask` for deferred state updates when needed (never `setTimeout` for timing hacks).
 - Do preserve position/size during interactions but allow data (result, status) to flow through for real-time updates.
 - Do validate connections by node type and handle compatibility (prevent prompt→image-input, etc).
+- Do trust `StorageManager` to handle write serialization and debouncing automatically.
 - Don't auto-switch models in the engine—let users pick (but hint in UI).
 - Don't send unsupported params (e.g., guidance for Seedream; undefined seed).
 - Don't use raw `fetch` to RunPod model endpoints—always go through the provider adapter.